epasveer/seer/src/resources/help/MainWindow.md

 The buttons are arranged in groups.

-* Restarting the debug session.
+* Starting/Restarting the debug session.

-    * Run - Restart the program.
-Only stop at any previously set breakpoints.
+    * Debug - Start a new debugging session.
-    * Start - Restart the program.
+    * Restart - Restart the current debugging session.
 Stop in main().
+    * Terminate - Terminate the current debugging session.

 * Stepping.